What Is an Agent Plugin? The New App Layer for Agents

 telvine publish ./my-plugin

 This records capability behavior while preserving the plugin as the app-level object you ship across harnesses.
+For richer plugin systems such as Claude, also record the component directory and manifest field so you can compare skills/, hooks/, .mcp.json, monitors/, and other package surfaces without sending file contents.
 See plugin components for package inventory and non-Skill telemetry.